bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-26-BookSeries.md

 * "Classical and Multilinear Harmonic Analysis, Vols 1 and 2" by Muscalu, Schlag.
 * "Modern Geometry, Vols 1 to 3" by Dubrovin, Fomenko, Novikov.
 * "Mathematical Analysis, Vols 1 to 5" by Giaquinta, Modica.
 * "Calculus of Variations, Vols 1 and 2" by Giaquinta, Hildebrandt.
+* "Differential Geometry and Lie Groups, Vols 1 and 2" by Gallier, Quaintance.